jayce4610/auto-annotated-portfolio/content/pages/projects/go-diary.md

     colors: colors-f
     variant: variant-a
     title: User Research
-    text: >
+    text: >+
+      #### User Goals

+      *   **Make Journaling Fun & Engaging** – Users want an interactive and rewarding experience rather than just writing in a blank diary.*   **Build a Safe Space for Expression** – Users need a private and judgment-free environment to share their feelings comfortably.*   **Develop a Habit of Self-Expression** – The app should help users consistently write about their thoughts and emotions in an enjoyable way.

       ####

-      **User Goals***   **Make Journaling Fun & Engaging** – Users want an interactive and rewarding experience rather than just writing in a blank diary.*   **Build a Safe Space for Expression** – Users need a private and judgment-free environment to share their feelings comfortably.*
-      **Develop a Habit of Self-Expression** – The app should help users consistently write about their thoughts and emotions in an enjoyable way.
+      User Pain Points

+      *   **Boredom & Lack of Motivation** – Young users easily lose interest in plain text-based diary apps.

+      *   **Fear of Being Judged** – Worrying about others reading their diary discourages honest self-expression.

+      **Difficulty Putting Emotions into Words** – Users may struggle to articulate their feelings

     elementId: ''
     styles:
       self: